PrintersForAnts/Salad_Fork/README.md

 Why go to the trouble of a whole new build?
 Well, Salad Fork features:

-- Support for build volumes of 120mm³ or 150mm³ (1.95× the build volume of a V0.1!)
+- Support for build volumes of 120mm³ or 160mm³ (1.95× the build volume of a V0.1!)
 - [Klicky support][klickyURL]
 - [Purge bucket support][purgeBucketURL]
+- Flexible toolhead support with a variety of options
+- Fast preheat time compared to full-sized printers, no need to wait an hour preheating

 Coming soon™…

-- [Sexbolt support][sexboltURL]
 - Magnetically-attached panels

 [tridentURL]: https://vorondesign.com/voron_trident